 This is a proposed multi-use trail that will run 87 miles between the exciting city of Saratoga Springs and the heart of the Adirondack Mountains.
-Development of this awesome trail requires taking advantage of a narrow window of opportunity.
-We need your help!
+Development of this awesome trail requires that you express your support.
 Make sure you visit the Action Page.
 At the very least, visit our Facebook Page and click the "Like" button.

 The route uses the corridor of a railroad that ceased most operations in the 1950s and 1960s.
-It is currently used for excursion trains to North Creek.
-Freight operations are sparse, conducted as far north as Tahawus.
+It is currently used for excursion trains from Saratoga to North Creek.
 The railroad operator is a division of Chicago-based Iowa Pacific Holdings operating as Saratoga North Creek Railway.
-They have generated some controversy recently by announcing they would be storing 300-500 oil tank cars somewhere beyond North River, on miles of track along the Upper Hudson River.

 Conversion to a trail requires a decision to cease rail operations.
 This may seem unlikely, but we believe it's inevitable.
 We are just trying to encourage a timely decision.
-And, after all, it just happened in the northern Adirondacks: the state has decided to end railroad operations between Tupper Lake and Lake Placid and replace it with a multi-use trail, an idea that was promoted by ARTA, an organization similar to ours.
+A similar decision was made for a corridor in the northern Adirondacks: the state has decided to end railroad operations between Tupper Lake and Lake Placid and replace it with a multi-use trail, an idea that was promoted by ARTA, an organization similar to ours.

 The ownership of the corridor is divided among the Town of Corinth, Warren County, and Iowa Pacific Holdings.
 Each owns a different section, as indicated approximately by color on the map at left.
-The trail will link to the Saratoga Greenbelt Trail system.
+Notice that the trail will link to the Saratoga Greenbelt Trail system.
+Our challenge is to persuade public officials that the best use of this public resource is to make it public: a rail trail.

 Iowa Pacific operates the lower sections under agreement with Corinth and Warren County.
-The five-year agreement began in 2011 and ends on June 15, 2016.
+An initial agreement began in 2011 and ended on June 15, 2016.
 They agreed to run tourist trains, but they said profitability would depend on developing a freight business.
 In March, 2015, they revealed that no significant freight business had been developed, that ridership was declining, and they were losing over $1 million a year.
+After some apparent indecision on their part, they sought a five-year extension and it was granted despite our appeals.

-A regional marketing effort has been introduced over the past five years, the First Wilderness Corridor.
-It's focus is to improve tourism in the towns bordering the corridor.
-The railroad is the centerpiece attraction of this larger initiative.
-However, a survey of businesses in the corridor is revealing that no benefit is seen from the railroad except near North Creek.
+There is a regional marketing effort for the corridor and the Upper Hudson River, the First Wilderness Corridor.
+It's focus is to improve tourism in all the towns along the corridor.
+The railroad is the centerpiece attraction of this larger initiative, but according to our surveys, it benefits only a few businesses on Main Street in North Creek, the only stop for passengers from Saratoga.

-The situation, then, is that the First Wilderness Corridor is a great marketing effort for the region, but the centerpiece is a weakness: Rail operations are not benefiting most businesses in the corridor.
-The rail operator itself is not benefiting from its operations.
+The situation, then, is that the First Wilderness Corridor is a great marketing effort for the region, but the centerpiece is a weakness rather than a strengh: Rail operations are benefiting few businesses in the corridor.
+The rail operator itself is not benefiting from its operations - they are losing money.
+County residents do not benefit from the train, either.

-We are proposing a new centerpiece attraction to the First Wilderness Corridor that addresses both concerns - a multi-use trail.
-We can confidently predict about ten times more visitors to the region, by considering similar trails elsewhere.
+We are proposing a new centerpiece attraction to the First Wilderness Corridor that will provide much greater benefits - a multi-use trail.
+We can confidently predict about ten times more visitors to the region by considering similar trails elsewhere.
 Furthermore, these visitors will have greater freedom to travel when and where they like - a boon to the entire region, not just North Creek.
 Multi-day and return visits are likely, putting "heads in beds".
 Surveyed businesses greatly prefer the trail option.

 Visits will occur in all seasons, too.
 Snowmobilers will regain 88 miles of trails that were lost when Iowa Pacific began winter operations, according to NYSSA.